-“Running is work,” our narrator, a young Biruk Fikadu, tells us in the introductory sequence to the documentary film Town of Runners.
+Biruk Fikadu, the young narrator of the documentary film Town of Runners, tells us out the outset: “Running is work.”
 The film—shot over the course of three years (2008-2010) follows the trajectories of two young women from Bekoji, Ethiopia, in the Oromia region, as they pursue careers in the sport of athletics.
 A look back at the film, which was first released in 2012, now offers much more than a glimpse into the working conditions of athletes; it also offers insights into the overall changing economic landscape and infrastructural development in Ethiopia.

 Alemi Tsegaye and Hawi Mergesa, teenagers coached by the legendary Coach Sentayehu, are aspiring runners seeking to follow in the footsteps of Bekoji-born legends Derartu Tulu, Tirunesh Dibaba, and Kenenisa Bekele, among others.
 We learn early on that, like many young women in Bekoji, their options outside of running are few.
 “Her future must be running.
 There is nothing else—only education, running… marriage,” Hawi’s mother tells us.